fuzzy-tribble/whoami/_sources/Questions.md

 - With what efficiency does reconfiguration need to occur?
 - What does the efficiency/timeline of execution of a configuration need to be?

-Generally, **How can we engineer nano/micro/macro-scale base units that reconfigure to **minimize surprise similar to neuronal** base units?**
+Also, **How can we engineer nano/micro/macro-scale base units that reconfigure to **minimize surprise similar to neuronal** base units?**

 ---